iBenji/Public-Proxy-Scraper/README.md

 ## Planned in v2.0:
 - Scrapping proxies from other sites
 - Displaying info about how much proxies was loaded and its type
+- Displaying info about when was the latest update

 ## Planned in v3.0: